mzur/kirby-uniform/docs/actions/email.md

 # Email Action

 This actions sends the form data by email.
 In its simplest form it just appends all form fields in `name: value` pairs as plain text.
 But it can use a [snippet](#snippet) to build the email, too.
-You can also define custom [email services](#service) to send e.g. HTML emails.
+You can use snippets to send HTML instead of plain text emails, too.

 If there is an `email` field in the form data, the action will use it as `replyTo` of the sent email and remove it from the email body.
 If there is a `receive_copy` field present (e.g. a checkbox) and the [receive-copy](#receive-copy) option is set, the action will send a copy of the email to the address specified in the `email` field.
 The subject of this copy email will get the `uniform-email-copy` prefix.